Suing for Negligence in Singapore

 Alternatively, the court may hold that there are policy considerations against imposing a duty of care on public authorities, as the public authority might then have to divert limited time and resources away from carrying out its operations to defend against a lawsuit for negligence.

-2. Breach: The Defendant has Breached His Duty of Care to the Plaintiff
+2. Breach: The Defendant has Breached His Duty of Care to the Claimant

 Standard of duty of care

-Before the Plaintiff can prove that the duty of care owed to him by the Defendant has been breached, the Plaintiff will first have to establish the standard of care to which the Defendant should be held.
+Before the Claimant can prove that the duty of care owed to him by the Defendant has been breached, the Claimant will first have to establish the standard of care to which the Defendant should be held.

-In other words, the Plaintiff has to prove that the Defendant owed him a duty to exercise a certain standard (i.e. level) of care towards him, but failed to meet such standards (and therefore he breached his duty of care to the Plaintiff).
+In other words, the Claimant has to prove that the Defendant owed him a duty to exercise a certain standard (i.e. level) of care towards him, but failed to meet such standards (and therefore he breached his duty of care to the Claimant).

 For example, if a person runs over a pedestrian’s foot while riding an e-scooter, the court may decide whether a reasonably skilled man riding the e-scooter with due care in the same circumstances would have been able to avoid the accident.

 Breach of duty of care and res ipsa loquitur